AviatrixSystems/terraform-provider-aviatrix/website/docs/r/aviatrix_aws_tgw.html.markdown

     * `vpc_region` - (Required) Region of the vpc, needs to be consistent with AWS TGW's region.
     * `vpc_account_name` - (Required) This parameter represents the name of a Cloud-Account in Aviatrix controller.
     * `vpc_id` - (Required) This parameter represents the ID of the VPC which is going to be attached to the security domain (name: `security_domain_name`) which is going to be created.
+    * `customized_routes` - (Optional) Customized Spoke VPC Routes.
+Example: "10.8.0.0/16,10.9.0.0/16,10.10.0.0/16".
+    * `disable_local_route_propagation` - (Optional) Switch to allow admin not to propagate the VPC CIDR to the security domain/TGW route table that it is being attached to.
+Valid values: true, false.
+Default value: false.
 * `attached_aviatrix_transit_gateway` - (Optional) A list of Names of Aviatrix Transit Gateway to attach to one of the three default domains: Aviatrix_Edge_Domain.
 * `manage_vpc_attachment` - (Optional) This parameter is a switch used to allow attaching VPCs to tgw using the aviatrix_aws_tgw resource.
 If it is set to false, attachment of vpc must be done using the aviatrix_aws_tgw_vpc_attachment resource.
 Valid values: true or false.
 Default value is true.